rust-lang/rust-project-goals/src/2024h2/sandboxed-build-script.md

 Build scripts in Cargo can do literally anything from network requests to executing arbitrary binaries.
 This isn't deemed a security issue as it is "by design".
 Unfortunately, this "by design" virtue relies on trust among developers within the community.
-When the trust is broken by some incidents, even just once, the community has no choice but to intensively review build scripts in their dependencies.
+When trust is broken by some incidents, even just once, the community has no choice but to intensively review build scripts in their dependencies.

-Although there are collaborative code review tools like [cargo-vet] and [cargo-crev] to help build trust, that is not realistic and still requires non-negligible efforts on code reviews, especially when compared to the speed at which new versions are coming out.
+Although there are collaborative code review tools like [cargo-vet] and [cargo-crev] to help build trust, comprehensive review is still impractical, especially considering the pace of new version releases.
+In Rust, the `unsafe` keyword helps reviewers identify code sections that require extra scrutiny.
+However, an unsandboxed build script is effectively an enormous `unsafe` block, making comprehensive review impractical for the community.

 Besides the security and trust issues, in an unsandboxed build script,